PS1 BIOS

 It is considered the best choice because it works with almost all PS2 games and provides a highly stable and reliable gaming experience.
 It is also supported by all major emulators, which means users face fewer crashes, bugs, and glitches while playing games.
 If you are a beginner, this BIOS version is the safest and easiest option to use.
 However, if you use the wrong BIOS for Japanese games, you may experience compatibility problems or language-related issues during gameplay.

-Key Features of PS1 BIOS in Emulators
+Top Key Features of PlayStation 1 BIOS

 The BIOS is not just required to run games — it also improves the overall gaming experience.